CuttingEEG/EEG100Manifesto/docs/democratization.md

   /// html | li

     <input type='checkbox' checked name="pledge_2_3_3" class="data-input" />
-    using research results to inform policies and investments that target health inequalities and under-resourced areas, ensuring that EEG applications reach communities where they are needed most.
+    sing research results to inform policies and investments that target health inequalities and under-resourced areas, ensuring that EEG applications reach communities where they are needed most.
   ///

 ///